cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 ### Override action

+Override action is defined for kprobe and uprobe selectors.

+#### Override action for kprobe

 `Override` action allows to modify the return value of call.
 While `Sigkill` will terminate the entire process responsible for making the call, `Override` will run in place of the original kprobed function and return the value